Ionescu’s first WNBA triple-double lifts Liberty over Lynx

 The Liberty welcomed back Kiah Stokes, who was playing her first game with New York after completing her overseas season.
 She checked in midway through the first quarter receiving a nice hand from the crowd.

-Both teams were still missing key players because of COVID-19 protocols.
+Both teams were missing key players because of COVID-19 protocols.
 New York’s Natasha Howard and Minnesota’s Napheesa Collier finished their overseas seasons and needed a few more negative coronavirus tests to rejoin their teams.
 They both are expected to be back later this week.

 SIDELINED: